IsraelHikingMap/Site/README.md

 * Install Java Runtime Environment.
 * Add `curl` to path.
 * `Elasticsearch.bat` and `GraphHopper.cmd` should be processes that run when the server machine starts and never die - use a watchdog or windows service to make sure they do (we use NSSM. for linux, check the java command inside those files and use a deamon to run them).
-* Place the israelhiking.sqlite file along side the dlls and make sure the user that runs the server has write access to it (IIS user for windows).
 * Create a task to update Graph Hopper and Elastic Search:
   * Open Windows' Task Scheduler
   * Create task